hhvm/user-documentation/guides/hhvm/03-advanced-usage/02-repo-authoritative.md

 ### Deploying the Repo

-After you build the repo, a SQLite3 database file called `hhvm.hhbc` is created.
+After you build the repo, an SQLite3 database file called `hhvm.hhbc` is created.
 You copy this file to your production server.
-And HHVM will use this file when serving requests and will not need the physical source files.
+HHVM will use this file when serving requests and will not need the physical source files.

 You must use the same HHVM binary to run from the repo as you did to build the repo.
 In other words, a repo is mapped to the binary that built it.